wilmoore/frontend-packagers/readme.md

 Final thoughts
 ------------------------------------------------------------

-*[volo][volo]* is off to a great start; hopefully it sticks to package management as a single concern.

-*[jam][jam]* currently has the most traction and a *very* [responsive and friendly author](https://twitter.com/caolan); however, *[bower][bower]* seems to have generated more buzz than all of them in just under a week.
-Of course, twitter and many [well-known developers](https://github.com/twitter/bower/graphs/contributors) being behind it certainly helped with that.

-*[jam][jam]* could steal the show by doing the following:

--   Use *[bower][bower]* under the hood.
--   Make the loader optional and allow loader plug-ins (i.e. [requirejs][requirejs]).
--   Support zip/tarballs and especially git/private repositories via the manifest (but you get that for free by using *[bower][bower]*.
+Each package manager is built by talented, responsive, and friendly developers.
+Ultimately, to evaluate for your team, you will have to put a weight on each category per your needs.

+Library and component authors may want to consider:

+#   Using a [UMD][umdjs] wrapper.
-Library and component authors, may want to consider using deploying behind a [UMD][umdjs] wrapper and support the various package managers by authoring both {component,package}.json for front-end and npm (where appropriate).
+#   Authoring both a {component,package}.json for front-end and npm (where appropriate).

 Contributing
 ------------------------------------------------------------

 I am sure I've made a few gramatical and spelling errors.
 I've probably even made comparison errors in a few spots.
-Please feel free to contribute to this.
-If you feel I should be rating on more categories or if you feel a score is incorrect or outdated, please speak up or submit a pull request.
+Please feel free to speak up or submit a pull request.

-Symbol Key
+Symbols Used
 ------------------------------------------------------------

 ✓